jarecoo/practice/notes.md

 - “I am a great believer in luck.
 The harder I work, the more of it I seem to have.” -Coleman Cox (The Daily Stoic p.158)
 - “Luck favors the prepared” - Edna Mode, The Incredibles
 - “‘Joy for human beings lies in proper human work.
 And proper human work consists in: acts of kindness to other human beings, disdain for the stirrings of the senses, identifying trustworthy impressions, and contemplating the natural order and all that happens in keeping with it’ - Marcus Aurelius, Meditations, 8.26 (The Daily Stoic p.159)
+- Learn the principle of iteration; It will make you or break you. (death by a thousand cuts; winning is a game of percentages: he who tries more, wins more; take more shots; “By small and simple things, great things are brought to pass.”)
+- “‘Well-being is realized by small steps, but is truly no small thing’ -Zeno; the truth is one we know well: the little things add up….While the individual action is small, its cumulative impact is not…Choose the right way, and watch as all these little things add up toward transformation.“ The Daily Stoic p.161
+- “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end” TDS, p.163

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.